Serve the church as a Great Commission scholar.

 March 1 – Fall matriculation

-Entrance Exams are exams designed to give students the opportunity to demonstrate their comprehension of the subject area in which they are applying and sometimes in related fields.
-Students will be notified soon after submitting all application components as to whether they are invited to participate in the entrance exam and interview.
+Entrance Essays and Interviews comprise the final stage of the Ph.D. application process.
+Students will be notified soon after submitting all application components as to whether they are invited to participate in the entrance essay and interview.

-Exams and interviews are held on one Friday each month and are administered remotely (travel to campus not required).
+Essays and interviews are held on select Fridays throughout the year, and are administered remotely (travel to campus not required).
 Click here to learn more.

 Prospective doctoral students are invited to visit Southern Seminary.